hexalang/Hexa/docs/reference.md

 		// You cannot take a readonly instance, pass it into a method of the same class, and mutate it there: the only way to mutate a readonly instance is through a method call on that exact instance
 	}

-	static var s Int = 0 // Statics are `readonly` from outside, writeable from inside
+	static var s Int = 0 // Statics are `readonly` from outside, writable from inside

 	// Non-mutating methods can be marked as `readonly` and cannot change anything that they create and touch, including `this` readonly fun distance(other Point, origin Origin = { x: 0, y: 0 }) Int { // Assumes `readonly Origin` despite creating its default value